-WHAT's NEW last month?
+WHAT's NEW in November?

 Welcome to this month’s What’s New review in the frozen dessert world.
 Our last ‘What’s New in Ice-Cream?’ article looked at the new product and flavour releases from the summer period, but now as the seasons change, we want to take a look at some of the new ice-cream trends and releases from across the globe.
 Let’s start with some of the newest launches we have spotted coming from a few major food companies as well as start-ups!